- Try to keep your resume to one page, no more than two, and save it as a PDF.

 - Make sure you’re using a professional sounding email address (i.e. not “firstname.lastname@example.org”).

-Be concise: Use brief statements in the form of bullets or sentences.
+- Be concise: Use brief statements in bullets or sentences.

-Font size: 10 - 12 points and set margins to no less than 0.5 inches all around.
-Use a standard font like Times or Helvetica.
+- Use font size 10 - 12 points and set margins to no less than 0.5 inches.
+Use a standard font like Arial, Times or Helvetica.
 Don’t get fancy with colors or images.

-Include three professional references from individuals you recently worked with.
+- Include three professional references from individuals with whom you’ve recently worked.